tas50/killerbee/README.md

                 must be in binary format (obj hexfile's are not supported).
 To convert from the hexfile format to a binary file, use the objcopy tool: objcopy -I ihex -O binary mem.hex mem.bin
-+ zbwardrive   -	Discovers available interfaces and uses one to inject beacon requests and listen for respones across channels.
++ zbwardrive   -  Discovers available interfaces and uses one to inject beacon requests and listen for responses across channels.
 Once a network is found on a channel, it assigns another device to continuously capture traffic on that channel to a PCAP file.
 Scapy must be installed to run this.
 + zbscapy      -  Provides an interactive Scapy shell for interacting via a KillerBee interface.
 Scapy must be installed to run this.